Gwendolyn Floyd, Co-founder

-Financial inclusion and economic sovereignty are the key to lasting impact and change.
-They continue to work towards reducing inequality and poverty, building a healthier environment, stronger communities through the creation of high-quality jobs with dignity and purpose.
+Financial inclusion and economic sovereignty are the keys to lasting impact and change.
+They continue to work towards reducing inequality and poverty, building a healthier environment, and stronger communities through the creation of high-quality jobs with dignity and purpose.

-TECHNIQUE: Soko jewellery pieces are all feature recycled brass, which is either 24k gold or chrome plated as well as ethically-sourced and upcycled horn and bone
+TECHNIQUE: All Soko jewelry pieces feature recycled brass, which is either 24k gold or chrome plated as well as ethically sourced and upcycled horn and bone.

 IMPACT: Many jewelers earn up to four times what they would normally earn, thanks to selling through Soko.